-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 76 governing fluidized therapy dry heat coverage, with an effective date of March 7, 2026.
-Here's what billing teams need to know.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 76, the National Coverage Determination governing Medicare coverage of fluidized therapy dry heat for musculoskeletal disorders, effective March 7, 2026.
+Here's what changes for billing teams.

 Quick-Reference Table